PasqualeZingo/trafficGen/netBuilder/README.md

 # Directories
+This is a description of the contents of each subdirectory of netBuilder.
+Each one will contain further details.
 ## add-to-kibana
 This contains two scripts for adding dashboards to kibana through the API.
 This allows you to see the traffic on the network on the Security onion VM (explained below).

+## addDisk
+This contains scripts used to find a node in a project and copy its disk to save the setup on the machine.
+This will only work for QEMU images.

+## freeNAS
+This contains a script used to get a FreeNAS machine ready for use.

+## full-email-server
+This contains the dockerfile, entrypoint script, and config files required to create a docker image that will host a functional postfix-dovecot email server, which will require authentication to enter.

+## printer-server
+This contains the dockerfile, entrypoint script, and config file necessary to run a cups print server and a cups-pdf virtual printer.

+## test-client
+This contains the dockerfile and entrypoint script required to set up a client with the software necessary to send emails, print requests, or to share files over the network-attached storage server.
+Used for debugging, not generating traffic.

+## traffic-gen-box
+This contains the dockerfile and entrypoint script for a docker image designed to create traffic on the network.
+The image created from this directory (see docker containers section) must be named traffic_gen_box for the scheduler.py script to function.

+## export.json
+A set of dashboards that, if uploaded to kibana through the api, will track the network traffic.

 # Adding QEMU image templates in gns3
 Most of the machines on the virtual network are run on either QEMU or docker.
 To add a QEMU machine to a gns3 network, either through the API or the GUI, you will need to add a template for it to gns3.
 To add a template, go to file > new template.
 Click next, then select the appropriate machine.
 Download and import the required files for the version you want (most likely the lastest version).
 With the version selected, click next again.
 Finally, click finish.
 You will now be able to access the image through the button on the left corresponding to the category of the machine.